 • The provider will bill Medicare for your services.
-Medicare will pay for the services covered by Medicare Part A or B. You pay nothing for these services.
+Medicare will pay for the services covered by Medicare Part

+A or B. You pay nothing for these services.

-For drugs that may be covered by Humana Gold Plus Integrated (Medicare-Medicaid Plan)'s Medicare Part D benefit:
+For drugs that may be covered by Humana Gold Plus Integrated's Medicare Part D benefit:

 • Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section F, page 98.
+For more information, please refer to Chapter 5, Section F, page 98.